 Despite anything in this Schedule, a communication between directors constituting a quorum under clause 5(5) by telephone or audio-visual means is a valid meeting of directors, but only if each participating director is able to communicate with every other participating director instantaneously at all times while participating in the proceedings.

-[Clause 5A inserted by No. 60 of 1998 s.
+[Clause 5A inserted: No. 60 of 1998 s.
 26.]

 6. Committees